 Fourth Felony Conviction Guidelines

 Any criminal offender receiving his fourth felony conviction in Louisiana faces a minimum of 20 years in prison with hard labor and a maximum of natural life without parole.
+The severe implications of life sentences under this law contribute significantly to prison overcrowding and highlight systemic inequalities within the criminal justice system.

 These harsh punishments that multiply over the number of felonies play a significant role in keeping the state’s prisons full.
-If you face a felony conviction in Louisiana, you should be aware of the severity of your circumstances.
-Do not hesitate to seek strong criminal representation urgently; the sooner you work with an experienced attorney like Eric Johnson of The John D. & Eric G. Johnson Law Firm, the better the chances of having a successful outcome to your case.
+If you face a conviction in Louisiana, you should be aware of the severity of criminal charges in your circumstances.